California's Black reparations panel starts historic vote

 Many said it is past time for governments to repair the harms that have kept African Americans from living without fear of being wrongfully prosecuted, retaining property and building wealth.

-Elaine Brown, former Black Panther Party chairwoman, urged peple to to express their frustrations through demonstrations.
+Elaine Brown, former Black Panther Party chairwoman, urged people to express their frustrations through demonstrations.

 "There's no way in the world that many of these recommendations are going to get through because of the inflationary impact," said Roy L. Brooks, a professor and reparations scholar at the University of San Diego School of Law.